 That’s why my meta description is never shorter than 100-110 characters.
 This is the most important point to make.
 If you leave it shorter, Google will almost always add some auto-generated text, meaning you loose some of your control.

-On the other hand, sometimes just feels right to write 180-200 characters, and let Google truncate it with an ellipsis, having more people click on it …
+On the other hand, sometimes just feels right to write more than 320 characters, and let Google truncate it with an ellipsis, having more people click on it …